Quantum and classical ergotropy from relative entropies: Ergotropy in Geometric Quantum Mechanics

-We proceed by briefly outlining the main notions of geometric quantum mechanics.
-For a more complete exposition we refer to the literature \cite{Ashtekar99,Zyczkowski17,Marmo07,Anza20a,Anza20b,Anza20c}.
-In the geometric approach, a pure quantum state $\ket{\psi}$ is described as a point in a complex projective space $\mathcal{V}_d\equiv\mathbb{C}P^{d-1}$~\cite{Zyczkowski17}, where $d$ is the dimension of the Hilbert space \footnote[1]{Note that $d$ can also be infinite~\cite{Ashtekar99}}.
-Here, $\vec{z}$ is the set of complex homogeneous coordinates in $\mathcal{V}_d$, and $\vec{z^*}$ is the complex conjugate.
+We proceed by briefly outlining the main notions of geometric quantum mechanics, which is well developed (cf. Refs.~ \cite{Ashtekar99,Zyczkowski17,Marmo07,Anza20a,Anza20b,Anza20c} for a more complete exposition).
+In the geometric approach, a pure quantum state $\ket{\psi}$ is described as a point in a complex projective space $\mc{V}_d\equiv\mathbb{C}P^{d-1}$~\cite{Zyczkowski17}, where $d$ is the dimension of the Hilbert space.
+Note that $d$ can also be infinite~\cite{Ashtekar99}.
+Here, $\vec{z}$ is the set of complex homogeneous coordinates in $\mc{V}_d$, and $\vec{z^*}$ is the complex conjugate.

 Hence, any pure state $\ket{\psi}$ can be written as